 Tricyclic depressant alleviate depression by making changes in the way neurotransmitters communicate with each other.
 TCAs increase the level of serotonin, norepinephrine, and two neurotransmitters.
 They also block the action of another neurotransmitter called acetylcholine.
 By restoring the neurotransmitters’ balance, tricyclic antidepressants will relieve depression.

 Analysis for drugs of abuse do not necessarily or routinely include test for tricyclic antidepressants.
-However, rapid screening for tricyclic antidepressants in the urine is quite important in cases of toxicity, overdose, and other emergency situations.
-4
+However, rapid screening for tricyclic antidepressants in urine drug testing is quite important in cases of toxicity, overdose and other emergency situations.

 - Nortriptyline 1000 ng/ml